antoinebachand/Derivatives-and-risk-management/README.md

-# Model and simulation for derivatives and risk managemnt
+# Models and simulations for derivatives and risk management